-If you are over the limit, the officer will take another breath sample from an evidential unit that prints out your name, time, date, alcohol level, the officer’s name and badge number, and officer has the right to arrest you immediately after this.
-They do no need a warrant.
+If you are over the limit, the officer will take another breath sample from an evidential unit that prints out your name, time, date, alcohol level, the officer’s name and badge number, and the officer has the right to arrest you immediately after this—they do not need a warrant.

 Dangerous driving is driving in a way that a competent and careful driver WOULDN’T. This includes speeding.

-Driving dangerously can include the vehicle itself and stuff carried by the vehicle or attached to it.
+Driving dangerously can include the vehicle itself and anything carried by the vehicle or attached to it.

-Circumstances also come into play: if a careful and competent driver realizes that the situation requires more careful driving, and you don’t adjust your driving to suit, then you might be driving dangerously.
+Circumstances also come into play: if a careful and competent driver would realise that the situation requires more careful driving and you don’t adjust your driving to suit, then you might be driving dangerously.

-If you drive dangerously on the road, the penalty is a fine of TT$10,000, 5 years imprisonment and loss of your license for at least a year.
-If you are a repeat offender, you could lose your license permanently.
+If you drive dangerously on the road, the penalty is a fine of TT$10,000, 5 years imprisonment and loss of your licence for at least a year.
+If you are a repeat offender, you could lose your licence permanently.